2018 Copa Libertadores finals: Second leg

-Violence and relocation to Madrid
+Postponement and relocation to Madrid

 The Estadio Monumental Antonio Vespucio Liberti in Buenos Aires, Argentina, was originally to host the second leg, but the match was moved due to safety concerns following an attack on the Boca Juniors team bus outside the stadium when they were travelling to the original second leg.

 Prior to the second leg of the final on 24 November, the Boca Juniors team bus was attacked en route to River Plate's stadium, the Estadio Monumental Antonio Vespucio Liberti.
-Multiple windows were broken by projectiles thrown from a crowd surrounding the bus, allowing pepper spray to enter the cabin.
+Multiple windows were broken by projectiles thrown from a crowd surrounding the bus, allowing pepper spray to enter the cabin, while police attempting to disperse the attackers fired tear gas, some of which also entered the vehicle.
 Several players were injured as a result of the broken glass and pepper spray, with the match delayed by one hour to 18:00 local time.
+The bus driver reportedly fainted during the attack, forcing the club vice-president to take the wheel to avoid a more serious accident, while Boca defender Pablo Pérez suffered a cut near his left eye, thought to have been caused by broken glass; footage of him afterwards walking into the dressing room without obvious signs of serious injury subsequently fuelled controversy over the extent of the players' injuries, after CONMEBOL's medical team was reportedly denied access to the away dressing room to examine them.
 Kickoff was later moved to 18:20 local time, and again to 19:15, before once more being delayed until 19:30.
-Following the delays, the match was rescheduled for the following day, 25 November, with the same kickoff, 17:00 local time.
+Amid the delays, further clashes broke out between River fans and police outside the stadium, and, following the delays, the match was rescheduled for the following day, 25 November, with the same kickoff, 17:00 local time.
 Former Boca Juniors and River Plate striker Gabriel Batistuta called the attacks "shameful".
+River Plate was later reprimanded for the bus attack, fined $400,000, and ordered to play two games behind closed doors in the Estadio Monumental.

+The security failures surrounding the bus attack also had political repercussions in Argentina.
+Buenos Aires city security minister Martín Ocampo, who had been closely associated with then-Boca Juniors president Daniel Angelici, resigned days after the incident, while national security minister Patricia Bullrich publicly clashed with a journalist who presented recordings suggesting that security personnel assigned to the match had failed to act on orders intended to guarantee the safe passage of the Boca team bus.